sophia4422/coding-quiz/README.md

 So I have had to target each li1, li2 etc in the if statement.
 The clicks are read, but I don't know where to go from here.
 #########

+when the wrong answer is clicked, I want to decrement my timer by -= 10 seconds.

 const questions = [
 {
 question: "What is the capital of Brazil?",